5 Moves To Make Before Year End That Can Save You A Lot of Money on Your 2023 Taxes

 Do not wait for the next disaster to come for then it may be too late to retrieve your important records for a tax audit or for that matter any legal or business matter.
 And if you do get selected for audit and do not have all the records to support what was claimed on your tax returns, you should contact an experienced tax attorney who can argue the application of your facts and circumstances to pursue the least possible changes in an audit.

 The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
 Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
-And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.
+And if you are involved in cryptocurrency, check out what a bitcoin tax attorney can do for you.

-The IRS announced on September 29, 2022 that Hurricane Ian victims throughout Florida now have until Feb.
-15, 2023, to file various federal individual and business tax returns and make tax payments.
+The IRS announced on September 13, 2023 that Idalia storm victims in Georgia have until February 15, 2024, to file various federal individual and business tax returns and make tax payments.

 IRS Tax Relief Details